 I’m Sam Hind, a lecturer in digital media and culture at the University of Manchester, UK.
 I’m based in the department of Art History and Cultural Practices (AHCP), and a member of the Centre for Digital Humanities, Cultures and Media.
 I was the founding Programme Director (2023-25) for the MA in Digital Media, Culture and Society.

-I’ve always been interested in how technologies scale from the ‘lab’ to the ‘real world’.
+I’m interested in how technologies scale from the ‘lab’ to the ‘real world’.
 To this end, my main research interests include:

 - machine vision and machine learning cultures